4th International ESS Conference

 University of Mannheim, Mannheim, Germany

-The 4th International ESS Conference - Turbulent times in Europe: Instability, insecurity and inequality - will be held at the University of Mannheim in April 2019.
-The conference organising committee is led by ESS colleagues at GESIS - Leibniz Institute for the Social Sciences.
+The 4th International ESS Conference - Turbulent times in Europe: Instability, insecurity and inequality - took place at the University of Mannheim in April 2019.
+The conference organising committee was led by ESS colleagues at GESIS - Leibniz Institute for the Social Sciences.

 Europe is going through turbulent times.
 There is increasing diversity within and between European societies in ethno-cultural, linguistic, and religious terms, or, more simply, in ways of life and prevailing values.
 Such diversity is arguably fostering cultural insecurity among large segments of the population, with backlashes manifesting themselves in different modes of political mobilization.